Kristian Stanfill: Musical career

 In 2005, Stanfill became involved with Passion City Church and the Passion organization, leading worship.
 On July 10, 2007, he independently released his debut EP, Hello, which features five songs.

 In 2008, Stanfill became the first artist in eight years to be signed to sixstepsrecords.
 In October 2008 and November 2008, he began working on his first studio album, Attention.
 It was completed by December 2008, and was released on April 21, 2009.
 His second album, Mountains Move, was released on January 7, 2011.
 It became his first album to appear on the Billboard 200 chart, and peaked at No. 64.
 The success of the album led him to be nominated for Best New Artist at the 42nd GMA Dove Awards.
 He released his third album, Make It Out Alive, on November 11, 2022, which referenced personal mental health struggles he had been dealing with over the course of the last two years.

 Personal life

 On November 9, 2022, Stanfill revealed on an Instagram post that he was 730 days sober.
-Though he was previously private about his addiction on social media, he had been transparent with his wife, friends, pastors and counselors, all of whom were supportive of his recovery.
+Though he was previously private about his alcohol addiction on social media, he had been transparent with his wife, friends, pastors and counselors, all of whom were supportive of his recovery.